www.bowlingbears.com

 Why might I want my own ball?

 You might bowl happily for a long time without wanting to have your own ball.
-However, if you buy your own ball the finger holes will be drilled to exactly suit your hand and fingers.
+However, if you buy your own ball the finger holes will be drilled to exactly fit your hand and fingers.
 If your hands are not 'off the peg' hands - perhaps you have broad fingers - you might find your own ball more comfortable.
 Having your own ball can improve your enjoyment and your game because you are bowling with a ball that fits your hand exactly.
 Of course, there is a wide range of fancy patterns and pictures available and prices start at around £50.00.

 How heavy are the balls?